-Tel Jericho or Tel es-Sultan, er-Riha or the Mound of Jericho is an archaeological site in the West Bank about 10 km north of the Dead Sea and 2 km north of modern-day Jericho.
+Tel Jericho or Tell es-Sultan, er-Riha or the Mound of Jericho is an archaeological site in the West Bank about 10 km north of the Dead Sea and 2 km north of modern-day Jericho.
 The archaeological excavation of Tel Jericho is on the site of the ancient city of Jericho inhabited from the 10th millennium BC.
+It is widely believed to be one of the oldest inhabited cities in the world and the oldest city in Israel.
 The city grew up around the spring of Ain es-Sultan.
 This would have been the city of Jericho mentioned in the Old Testament.

 Excavation of Tel Jericho

-Highlights of Ancient Jericho found at Tel Jericho
+Highlights of Ancient Jericho Found at Tel Jericho

 The Neolithic Tower dates back to 8,000-7,000 BC (Pre-Pottery Neolithic A).
 The tower stands 8 meters tall and has a diameter of 8 meters.
 The tower was connected to a 4 meter-thick wall.
 The Tower is located on the eastern side of the city, probably near the city gate.
-It has been suggested that the tower was home to the Biblical character Rehab the whore.
-However Kenyon concluded from her examination of the site that the city was destroyed in 1550 BC long before Joshua arrived on the scene.
-Other experts concluded that all Biblical references to Jericho are plausible and supported by archaeological findings.
+It has been suggested that the tower was home to the biblical character Rehab the whore.
+However, Kenyon concluded from her examination of the site that the city was destroyed in 1550 BC long before Joshua arrived on the scene.
+Other experts concluded that all biblical references to Jericho are plausible and supported by archaeological findings.